-There is currently no cure for systemic lupus erythematosus (SLE), but treatments that can ease the symptoms and make it easier to live with are available.
+There's currently no cure for systemic lupus erythematosus (SLE), but treatments can ease the symptoms and make it easier to live with.

-In most cases, treatment will involve a combination of self-care measures and medication.
+In most cases, treatment involves a combination of lifestyle measures and medication.

 Protecting yourself from the sun

 Exposure to sunlight can sometimes make symptoms such as rashes worse, and it's important to protect your skin when in the sun.

 This means wearing:

 - clothing that covers your skin

 - a wide-brimmed hat